The impact of tariffs has yet to show up in the data.

 Initial Claims slightly declined.
 Continued Claims were flat.

-Average Weekly Hours declined sharply.
+Average Weekly Hours stayed low.

 Retail Sales indicates that consumers are still-resilient even though sentiment is dimmed.

-University of Michigan Consumer Sentiment dipped.
+University of Michigan Consumer Sentiment dipped in May.

-Investor Sentiment declined sharply.
+Investor Sentiment rebounded.

 Fed Rate Path